scalar-labs/scalardl/docs/backup-restore.md

 ### For Non-transactional Databases

 #### General strategy to create a transactionally-consistent backup

+Scalar DL requires transactionally-consistent backup for restoration, so you must pause the Scalar DL services or stop the database to take transactionally-consistent backup without losing ongoing transactions.
+If you enable Point-In-Time Recovery (PITR) in the backend database, it will create a transactionally-consistent backup when the Scalar DL service is paused.
+Otherwise, you may need to create a backup when pausing.

 Scalar DL service is integrated with the admin interface, which allows you to pause the Scalar DL services using the [scalar-admin](https://github.com/scalar-labs/scalar-admin) client tool.
 You can use the scalar-admin client tool as a docker container or fat jar, you can find scalar-admin-<version>-all.jar in the [releases](https://github.com/scalar-labs/scalar-admin/releases).